St. Mary's NATIONAL CATHOLIC CHURCH

 Blessed is he who comes in the name of the Lord.

-Eucharistic Prayer 2 for Reconciliation
+Eucharistic Prayer 1 for Reconciliation

 Epiclesis (calling upon the Holy Spirit):

-by the power of your Spirit,
+send forth the power of your Spirit

 Institution Narrative (recalling the words and actions of Jesus at the Last Supper; see Mark 14:22-24; Matt 26:26-28; Luke 22:19-20; 1 Cor 11:23-25):

-While he was at supper
+While they were at supper

-And gave you thanks and praise.
+he took bread and gave you thanks and praise.

-Gave it to his disciples, and said:
+He broke the bread, gave it to his disciples, and said:

 Take this, all of you, and eat it: